 Clive Gresswell – is 54 and lives in Luton Bedfordshire.
 He is a second year Creative Writing student at the University of Bedfordshire.
 He writes short stories and poetry.
 Clive was a journalist for 30 years and decided to take up the creative writing course after being made redundant.
 He has had some poetry published on-line.

-Karenne Griffin - has written numerous short stories and some of her work has been included in anthologies.
-She has published a novel entitled Beyond the Island and is due to publish a second by the end of 2013.
+Karenne Griffin – has written numerous short stories and some of her work has been included in anthologies.
+She has published two novels: Beyond the Island and New Voices in the Valley.
+She is currently working on a sequel to Beyond the Island.
 She was born in Australia but now lives in Wales.
-For more information see her website: karennegriffin.yolasite.com
+For more information visit her website: karennegriffin.yolasite.com.

 Talia Haven – was born in Michigan, raised in Michigan and still lives in Michigan.
 Her most recent work has appeared in Chicken Soup for the Soul’s I Can’t Believe My Dog Did That!
 The Scareald and Loco-Thology: Tales of Fantasy and Science Fiction.

 Brenda Havens – is an English teacher and a published writer, with a journalism background.
 She now writes fiction, and is working on a series of children’s books, each featuring a not-so-common animal that a real kid might encounter in her own neighborhood.
 In fact, a black bear just this week is tromping down fences in her New Jersey neighborhood!